mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_differences.md

 title: Differences to Objective-C 2.0
 keywords: class
 last_updated: March 26, 2019
-tags: [runtime]
+tags: [language,compiler,runtime]
 summary: "But how can less be more ?
 It's impossible!
 More is more! -- Y. Malmsteen"
 permalink: mydoc_differences.html
 folder: mydoc
 ---

 In terms of language features, **mulle_objc** resets the basis of Objective-C back to ObjC 1.0 and cherrypicks improvements from the later versions.

 ## Differences to Objective-C 2.0

 Do not use the "not planned" features even if the **mulle-objc** compiler might still understand them.
 The runtime or the linker will not support them.